avivzgolan/NestJS-Bank-Account/README.md

 - DB_USERNAME
 - DB_PASSWORD

-By default, the DB_NAME is defined as 'appfire', if you would like to use a different name for your database, you can update this variable as well.
+If you would like to use a different name for your database, you can update the DB_NAME variable as well.

 The variables are located in two separate .env files for testing and development environments respectively: